A Cycle Ride to HDR: Semantics Aware Self-Supervised Framework for Unpaired LDR-to-HDR Image Reconstruction: Conclusion

 \section{Conclusion}

-This paper proposes \textbf{LLM-HDR}, the first LLM-driven semantic and cycle consistency guided self-supervised learning approach for unpaired \{LDR,HDR\} data which addresses both the inverse tone-mapping (\ie, LDR $\rightarrow$ HDR) and tone-mapping (\ie, HDR $\rightarrow$ LDR) tasks.
+This paper proposes CycleHDR, the first semantic and cycle consistency guided self-supervised learning approach for unpaired \{LDR;HDR\} data which addresses both the inverse tone-mapping (\ie, LDR~$\rightarrow$~HDR) and tone-mapping (\ie, HDR~$\rightarrow$~LDR) tasks.
 The proposed method utilizes novel generators based on modified U-Net architecture incorporating ConvLSTM-based artifact-aware feedback mechanism and exposure-aware skip connections to mitigate visual artifacts, CLIP embedding encoder for contrastive learning to minimize the semantic difference between LDR and reconstructed HDR pairs, and a novel loss function based on the Mean Intersection over Union metric to further ensure semantic consistency between the LDR and reconstructed HDR.
-It also utilizes LLM-based reasoning to process a loss and artifact- and exposure-aware saliency maps to bring more realism and naturalness in the reconstructed HDR images.
-The thorough experimental validation demonstrates the contributions of the proposed method that achieves state-of-the-art results across several benchmark datasets and reconstructs high-quality HDR and LDR images (\cref{supsec:future} for future work).
+It also utilizes heuristics to define a loss and artifact- and exposure-aware saliency maps to bring more realism and naturalness in the reconstructed HDR images.
+The thorough experimental validation demonstrates the contributions of the proposed method that achieves state-of-the-art results across several benchmark datasets and reconstructs high-quality HDR and LDR images.